pesenteur/ProtmRNA/README.md

 Figure above shows the overall framework and performance of ProtmRNA.
 ProtmRNA adopts the pre-trained ESM-2 650M protein language model as the source domain for cross-modal knowledge transfer.
 The original amino-acid embedding space is extended to incorporate codon embeddings, enabling mRNA coding sequences to be processed at the codon level.
 The hidden dimension of ProtmRNA remains identical to ESM-2 at 1280.

+**To reduce computational overhead, we freeze the pre-trained mRNA language model during downstream evaluation and use it to extract fixed-length representations for all mRNA sequences in the benchmark datasets.**

 For CDS-related downstream tasks, we evaluate ProtmRNA and other codon-based models on four regression tasks: SARS-CoV-2 vaccine degradation prediction, fungal gene expression prediction, mRFP expression prediction, and mRNA stability prediction.
 For protein-related tasks, we include two regression tasks: protein melting point prediction and protein solubility prediction.
 We also adopt the transcript abundance prediction benchmark across seven species from Xiong et al. As shown in Figure 1b-e, ProtmRNA achieves performance comparable or superior to other leading mRNA language models.

 We further compare ProtmRNA with its starting checkpoint, ESM-2 650M, as shown in the table below.
 The results show that ProtmRNA outperforms ESM-2 in most cases, even on protein-related tasks, confirming that our cross-modal knowledge transfer strategy enhances mRNA sequence understanding while preserving protein-related predictive capability.